+Should you declaw your cat?
+No!
+We at Litter-Robot do not condone the act of declawing.
+This sentiment is echoed around the country.
 There has been a recent surge of interest in criminalizing the declawing of cats and other animals.
-Recently, Denver’s City Council unanimously voted to pass a cat-declawing ban—effective immediately.
+For instance, Denver’s City Council unanimously voted to pass a cat-declawing ban—effective immediately.
 Denver joins California cities Los Angeles, San Francisco, Santa Monica, Berkeley, Beverly Hills, Culver City, West Hollywood, and Burbank in the ban.
 Violators face fines, jail time, civil infraction, or all three penalties.

 New York, New Jersey, Rhode Island, and West Virginia have similar bills under review, each hoping to ban declawing statewide.
-Already, some states (California, Rhode Island, Massachusetts, and New York) have banned landlord-mandated declawing, making it illegal for landlords to require their tenants to declaw and/or devocalize their pets.
+Already, some states (California, Rhode Island, Massachusetts, and New York) have banned landlord-mandated declawing.
+This makes it illegal for landlords to require their tenants to declaw and/or devocalize their pets.

 New York has proposed a declawing ban for the last three years and Assemblywoman Linda Rosenthal and state Senator Joseph Griffo continue to push for its passage.
 In New Jersey, Assemblyman Troy Singleton has sponsored a bill that passed the lower house of its legislature in January 2017, but it has not passed the Senate.
 West Virginia and Rhode Island have also introduced legislation to ban declawing across their states, but have not yet been successful.

-While parties on both side of the issue agree that behavioral and alternative treatments (like nail caps) should be the front-line treatments for scratching and problem behavior, opponents to these bans want to preserve the legality of declawing as a measure of last resort.
-They argue that proper surgical technique and post-operative pain management can reduce the negative effects of declawing and that outlawing it may cause people to seek the procedure from unqualified, unsafe sources.
+Parties on both side of the issue agree that behavioral and alternative treatments (like nail caps) should be the front-line treatments for scratching and problem behavior.
+However, opponents to these bans want to preserve the legality of declawing as a measure of last resort.
+They argue that proper surgical technique and post-operative pain management can reduce the negative effects of declawing.
+They say that outlawing it may cause people to seek the procedure from unqualified, unsafe sources.
 Opponents warn that more cats, not fewer, may be given up to shelters when the option to declaw is removed.
-Most of both the approved and proposed policies make an exception to the law if declawing is deemed therapeutic for the animal (that is, some amount of declawing treats another malady).
+Most of both the approved and proposed policies make an exception to the law if declawing is deemed therapeutic for the animal.
+(That is, some amount of declawing treats another malady).